 Warm and gooey cheese toast is made even tastier with roasted garlic and tangy marinated artichokes.
-Garlic Artichoke Cheese Toasts are perfect for your next party!
+Garlic Artichoke Bread is perfect for your next party!

 Welcome to Freaky Friday Summer Edition 2016!
 I am making Loaded Artichoke Garlic Bread from Lori and Heather who blog great recipes and posts about over at “Who Needs A Cape?“